-The lentils will get very plump with the absorbed water, and there is still water at the bottom of the bowl (Update: do not worry about how much or how little water remains after soaking; just be sure that you do not drain the lentils.)
+Do not worry about how much or how little water remains after soaking; just be sure that you do not drain the lentils.

 It’s time to cook some tortillas!

-I used a well-seasoned, cast-iron skillet to make the tortillas; it’s my favorite “non-stick” pan.
+You will need to use a nonstick skillet.
+I used a well-seasoned, cast-iron skillet to make the tortillas; it’s my favorite “nonstick” option.
 You can also use another variety of nonstick pan, or make these on a nonstick griddle.
 You do not need to use nonstick spray, but if you like, add a spritz (or a quick wipe of oil) for peace of mind.

 Heat the skillet over medium heat.
 Once warm, add 1/4 cup (60 mL) of batter to the center of the pan (the recipe yields 2 cups–500 mL)– of batter).